Online classes in Corona time

 In this course we will explore familiar shapes and moves, and see how we can vary with them endlessly, and how you can give your own twist to all the classics.
 Find out more about the schedule and registration here.

 Here you find an overview of our curriculum, and your potential route through our courses.
 New courses start every September, November, February and April, so each year contains 4 blocks.
 You can start with the first course (Lindy 1) at any of those times.

-Below you’ll find descriptions of the courses we teach.
-We don’t teach each course in every block, have a look at the schedule to see which courses are offered right now.
+Below you’ll find more detailed descriptions of each of those courses, so you can make a good choice.
+We don’t teach each of the courses listed below in every block, have a look at the schedule to see which courses are offered right now.

 The curriculum for the first year is fixed, it consists of 4 courses: Lindy 1 – 4.
 After that, in Lindy Recursion, a variety of topics will be taught, depending on the students in the course.

 Besides the main courses, you can take a level higher or lower, ask your teacher for recommendations.

 Some of the block we also offer other courses, e.g. solo and partner routines or a role switching class.
 See the scheme on the left for recommendations about when to take the extra courses.

 In addition to this, we organise extra activities, such as practice sessions, summer classes and our annual festival Ceuvel Swing Camp.